technological innovations for inclusive learning & teaching

 2. create technologies that address one or more needs of someone who is homeless or an organization that serves the homeless

-3. develop computational models (and experiences) that can be used educate people about the levers that impact homeless.
+3. develop computational models (and experiences) that can be used to educate people about the levers that impact homelessness.

 Interactive Media and Technology for Learning